On Character Varieties with Non-Connected Structure Groups: Preliminaries

 In general, for an arbitrary parabolic subgroup $P^{\circ}$ of $G^{\circ}$, $P:=N_G(P^{\circ})$ does not necessarily meet all connected components of $G$.
-Let us determine the connected components of $G$ that meet $P$.
+The connected components of $G$ that meet $P$ are determined as follows.

 Let $G^1$ be a connected component of $G$ and denote by $\mathcal{P}$ the $G^{\circ}$-conjugacy class of $P^{\circ}$.
-Observe that the conjugation of $G^1$ on $G^{\circ}$ induces a well-defined bijection from the set of $G^{\circ}$-conjugacy classes of parabolic subgroups of $G^{\circ}$ into itself.
+Observe that the conjugation of $G^1$ on $G^{\circ}$ induces a well-defined bijection from the set of $G^{\circ}$-conjugacy classes of parabolic subgroups of $G^{\circ}$ to itself.
 Then $P$ meets $G^1$ if and only if some element of $G^1$ normalises $P^{\circ}$, if and only if $G^1$ leaves $\mathcal{P}$ stable.
-The set of conjugacy classes of parabolic subgroups of $G^{\circ}$ are in bijection with the set of subsets of vertices of the Dynkin diagram of $G^{\circ}$.
-Therefore, $P$ meets $G^1$ if and only if the subset of the Dynkin diagram corresponding to $\mathcal{P}$ is stable under the induced action by $G^1$.
+The set of conjugacy classes of parabolic subgroups of $G^{\circ}$ are in bijection with the set of subsets of vertices of the Dynkin diagram of $G^{\circ}$ (if $G^{\circ}$ is reductive).
+Therefore, $P$ meets $G^1$ if and only if the Dynkin subdiagram corresponding to $\mathcal{P}$ is stable under the induced action by $G^1$.